adelphi-ed-tech/au-courses/README.md

 ### courses
 This is where the action is -- the actual syllabi are located in the /courses dir.
 They are written in markdown using the [pandoc](http://johnmacfarlane.net/pandoc/) extensions.
-These if you are interseted in the course content, this is the place to look, you can pretty much ignore the rest of the project.
+If you are interseted in the course content, this is the place to look, you can pretty much ignore the rest of the project.

 ### build.py